U.S., 2018, 117 min, 2K DCP, Dir. Barry Jenkins, Rated R, Annapurna Pictures

 If Beale Street Could Talk is nominated for 3 Academy Awards: Best Supporting Actress (Regina King), Best Adapted Screenplay, and Best Original Score.

-Missed some of this year's Oscar nominated films?
-Our second annual Oscar Week runs February 22 to 28 and features 11 films nominated at this year's Academy Awards.
+Missed some of this year's Oscar-winning films?
+Our third annual Oscar Week runs February 28 to March 5 and features 5 films that won at this year's Academy Awards.